 The COVID-19 pandemic has already led to an increase in lawsuits over business interruption insurance.
 As of August 3, 2020, businesses seeking coverage from their insurers for coronavirus-related interruptions to income have filed over 700 lawsuits against insurance companies.
 This is two to three times more than lawsuits filed after recent natural disasters.

-This is partial because, after a natural disaster, much of the negotiation revolves around how much of the damage an insurer will cover and how much a government agency may payout.
+This is partly because, after a natural disaster, much of the negotiation revolves around how much of the damage an insurer will cover and how much a government agency may payout.
 With the COVID-19 pandemic, if an insurer simply denies a claim, there’s no negotiation involved.
 If they want to pursue it, business owners have no option but to immediately file a lawsuit.

 How Civil or Military Authority Order Clauses